1999AZZAR/Telegram-Bot-Playground/README.md

 - [**Text To Speech Bot**](text_to_speech/main.py): A bot capable of turning text into speech using gtts API.

+- **Translator Bot** : a simple bot that translates user messages using the Google Translate API.
+Users can send any message, and the bot will respond with the translation to English.

 ## Getting Started

 To explore and run these Telegram bots, follow these steps: